sap-tutorials/Tutorials/tutorials/hcp-gw3/hcp-gw3.md

 To explore a bit more of SAP Web IDE, you will use the Web IDE search feature to identify which file to edit.

-You will also learn how to add a field to your app.
-This is useful since the template can quickly generate a working app for you, but you are not restricted to what it generates.

 ### Time to Complete
 **<5 min**